When A Long Commute Makes Sense

 Why Employees Embrace Their Travel Time To and From the Office

-Some employees don’t mind a long commute because this might be the only time they get to themselves.
+Some employees don’t mind a long commute because this might be.
 No matter your mode of transportation, it can be nice to have a chance to prepare for a presentation or a meeting with little or no distractions.
 Likewise, on the way home, your commute gives you a chance to wind down from your day before you face whatever responsibilities you have at home.

 Employees Accept a Long Commute for a Higher Salary

 According to, “extreme” commuters who drive long distances to their jobs in the city do it for the money.
 Employees with a long drive to work each day look at it as a tradeoff for being able to live in a more spacious home in the suburbs, flexible work hours, while making a higher salary, and having a job they like.